-Essentially then, plant based milk is any whitish liquid that can be used as a substitute for dairy milk.
+Essentially then, vegan milk is any whitish liquid that can be used as a substitute for dairy milk.
 Mileage varies greatly from brand to brand.
 In some cases, a particular cow milk alternative may not mimic the nutrients in real milk at all!

 The most popular ones I’ve come across regularly include:

 - Almond milk